VPetar/vue-auth-boilerplate/README.md

 For scaffolding of this app, [vue-cli 3](https://cli.vuejs.org/guide/) has been used, meaning, you get to use latest vue-cli 3 features, like [plugins](https://cli.vuejs.org/guide/plugins-and-presets.html#plugins).

 ## UIkit
 It would seem that [UIkit CSS framework](https://getuikit.com/) doesn't get as much attention as it deserves.
 I believe it's one of the most complete frameworks out there, fun to use, awesome when you master it.
-This boilerplate is built has included UIKit, but you don't need to use it if you don't want to.
+This boilerplate is built with UIKit, but you don't need to use it if you don't want to.
 Login and Register pages are self-contained, and contain their own style, just for this reason.

 #### If you want to change and use Bootstrap:
 ```